Winter Has Finally Come To

 Winner #3: Arya Stark

-The rumours of this episode delivering another Red Wedding were true — ish.
+The rumors of this episode delivering another Red Wedding were true — ish.

 The scene starts out innocently enough.
 Walder Frey is sitting down to a meal in his hall.
 All good.
 He is behaving pretty lecherously towards his young serving girl.
 No surprises there.
 Then, he asks for his sons.
 Okay.